ni/monodrive-documentation/docs/LV_client/tools/mono_radar_data_cube_plotter.md

 ### Description

-Use to calculate the FFT of the radar cube.
+Use to calculate the Fast Fourier transform (FFT) of the radar cube.

 For technical support contact us at <b>support@monodrive.io</b>